The electroweak magnetic monopole in the presence of KSVZ axion: Characteristics of electroweak monopole and axion

-Given the fixed $\alpha$ and $\beta$ in Eq.~(\ref{eq:alphabeta}), the energy becomes finite at the origin.
-We evaluate the above integrals to obtain the energy $E$ for the electroweak monopole (with $g_{a\gamma\gamma}=0$ and $a(r)=0$) and that in the presence of axion.
-The obtained monopole masses in units of TeV are shown in the second column in Table~\ref{tab:masscharge}.
-The axion contribution to the mass is from the axion interaction in Eq.~(\ref{eq:EaCMM}) and is governed by the $g_{a\gamma\gamma}$ coupling.
-One can see that the monopole mass is slightly decreased by 0.1\% ($\sim 10$ GeV) and actually the change does not depend on the PQ scale $v_a$.
-Suppose the electroweak monopole will be observed in future, its property may confine the nature of axion.
+Suppose the electroweak monopole will be observed in future, its property may confirm the nature of axion.
 On the other hand, the observation of axion would also have impact on the monopole of TeV scale.